vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/compaction.md

 This topic gives some information about compaction.

-In Nebula Graph, `Compaction` is the most important background process and has an important effect on performance.
+In NebulaGraph, `Compaction` is the most important background process and has an important effect on performance.

 `Compaction` reads the data that is written on the hard disk, then re-organizes the data structure and the indexes, and then writes back to the hard disk.
 The read performance can increase by times after compaction.
 Thus, to get high read performance, trigger `compaction` (full `compaction`) manually when writing a large amount of data into Nebula Graph.